Bottom-up and top-down approaches: Software development

-Part of this section is from the Perl Design Patterns Book.

 In the software development process, the top-down and bottom-up approaches play a key role.

 Top-down approaches emphasize planning and a complete understanding of the system.
 It is inherent that no coding can begin until a sufficient level of detail has been reached in the design of at least some part of the system.
 Top-down approaches are implemented by attaching the stubs in place of the module.
-This, however, delays testing of the ultimate functional units of a system until significant design is complete.
+But these delay testing of the ultimate functional units of a system until significant design is complete.

 Bottom-up emphasizes coding and early testing, which can begin as soon as the first module has been specified.
-This approach, however, runs the risk that modules may be coded without having a clear idea of how they link to other parts of the system, and that such linking may not be as easy as first thought.
-Re-usability of code is one of the main benefits of the bottom-up approach.
+But this approach runs the risk that modules may be coded without having a clear idea of how they link to other parts of the system, and that such linking may not be as easy as first thought.
+Re-usability of code is one of the main benefits of a bottom-up approach.

 Top-down design was promoted in the 1970s by IBM researchers Harlan Mills and Niklaus Wirth.
 Mills developed structured programming concepts for practical use and tested them in a 1969 project to automate the New York Times morgue index.
 The engineering and management success of this project led to the spread of the top-down approach through IBM and the rest of the computer industry.
 Among other achievements, Niklaus Wirth, the developer of Pascal programming language, wrote the influential paper Program Development by Stepwise Refinement.
 Since Niklaus Wirth went on to develop languages such as Modula and Oberon (where one could define a module before knowing about the entire program specification), one can infer that top-down programming was not strictly what he promoted.
-Top-down methods were favored in software engineering until the late 1980s, and object-oriented programming assisted in demonstrating the idea that both aspects of top-down and bottom-up programming could be utilized.
+Top-down methods were favored in software engineering until the late 1980s, and object-oriented programming assisted in demonstrating the idea that both aspects of top-down and bottom-up programming could be used.

-Modern software design approaches usually combine both top-down and bottom-up approaches.
-Although an understanding of the complete system is usually considered necessary for good design, leading theoretically to a top-down approach, most software projects attempt to make use of existing code to some degree.
+Modern software design approaches usually combine top-down and bottom-up approaches.
+Although an understanding of the complete system is usually considered necessary for good design—leading theoretically to a top-down approach—most software projects attempt to make use of existing code to some degree.
 Pre-existing modules give designs a bottom-up flavor.
-Some design approaches also use an approach where a partially functional system is designed and coded to completion, and this system is then expanded to fulfill all the requirements for the project.